Honey Davenport: Personal life

 Having known he was gay for most of his life, Heath-Clark said, "The first person I ever came out to was my godfather and math teacher—my Uncle John.
 He overheard me in the classroom being attacked for my sexual orientation, and afterwards, he promised me that even if what he heard was true, he would always have my back."
 Heath-Clark came out to his mother at age 19, when he called her to talk after breaking up with his first boyfriend.
 Her response was supportive.
 Though she embraced him as a gay man, she was initially unhappy with his decision to pursue drag, but she changed her mind after seeing him perform.
 Heath-Clark's father learned he was a drag queen years later, in 2013, when he visited New York to see Heath-Clark act in The Orion Experience.
 He responded with enthusiasm and support.

-Heath-Clark and his husband, John, wed on December 31, 2012, at the Hartley House in Hell's Kitchen.
+Heath-Clark identifies as non-binary and pansexual.
+He and his husband, John, wed on December 31, 2012, at the Hartley House in Hell's Kitchen.
 The two have a pet cat.
 Heath-Clark resided in New York City until late 2019, when he relocated to Los Angeles following the airing of his season of Drag Race.
 Prior to the COVID-19 pandemic, he continued to work in both cities, traveling regularly between them.
-Hollywood director Lee Daniels, who created the television series Empire and produced the films Monster's Ball and Precious, is Heath-Clark's cousin.

-Heath-Clark identifies as non-binary and pansexual.
-As of May 2020, he keeps a vegan diet.
+As of May 2020, Heath-Clark keeps a vegan diet.
 He stopped drinking alcohol a few months after filming Drag Race but later resumed its consumption.
 He has stated that he suffers from anxiety.

+Hollywood director Lee Daniels, who created the television series Empire and produced the films Monster's Ball and Precious, is Heath-Clark's cousin.